 Good for Monetization

-With Joomla, you can monetize your site however you like.
+With Joomla, you can monetize your site however you like, even as a free blogging platform which is an attractive feature.
 You can include ads, use affiliate links, and sell products as you see fit.

 Joomla has eCommerce extensions like Eshop and J2Store that you can use to set up shopping carts and add products.